greenelab/onboarding/source/code_review_guidelines.rst

 Delete all unncessary whitespace.

+**Code with constants**
+Set all constants at the beginning of the file, tuned parameters, defaults, etc.

-**Code that uses a random seed**
-Set random seed at the beginning of the file.
+**Code that uses a random seed [special case of random seed]** Set random seed at the beginning of the file or make this a command line (or passed) parameter with a defined default.